 The math is simple: creating innovative designs that use less of our limited resources is better than simply maintaining the status quo.
 MKA has a decades-long history of optimized designs that use as little material as possible while meeting design objectives.
 The above chart, featuring Leatop Plaza in China, illustrates how MKA’s steel high-rise designs (green dots) use less material than designs by other structural engineers (blue dots) regardless of height.

 It’s easy to understand that a more efficient structural frame uses fewer natural resources than an overdesigned or inefficient frame.
 MKA’s civil engineers also have it figured out: through strategies for efficient soil management, the construction of a project can take advantage of soil already onsite or nearby, reducing impacts of unnecessary transportation.

-Designing a building to withstand the test of time is the ultimate gauge of sustainbility.
+Designing a building to withstand the test of time is the ultimate gauge of sustainability.
 MKA’s performance-based seismic design approach can produce a more resilient design at a reduced financial and/or material cost, making it the clear sustainable choice.

 MKA understands and has designed all variety of systems spanning the sustainability spectrum.
-This practical experience, combined with our industry-leading research and advancements, ensures we have the knowledge to recommend and quantify wood vs. steel, water reuse sytems, etc.
+This practical experience, combined with our industry-leading research and advancements, ensures we have the knowledge to recommend and quantify wood vs. steel, water reuse sytsems, etc.

 MKA is an active participant in industry-shaping organizations.
 Our participation is refining the direction of sustainability in the A/E/C world.
 We have on staff the past Chair of CTBUH, a Lifetime Member of the Cascadia Region Green Building Council, and a Founding Member of the Carbon Leadership Forum.